mattorb/dotfiles/README.md

 It pops up a cheatsheet of window resize/move commands, re-using <kbd>h</kbd>,<kbd>j</kbd>,<kbd>k</kbd>, or <kbd>l</kbd> for moving and resizing a window to left half, bottom half, top half, and right half of the screen.

 <kbd>i</kbd>, <kbd>o</kbd>,<kbd>,</kbd>, and <kbd>.</kbd> move and resize to the top left, top right, bottom left, and bottom right, respectively.

-## Spaces and Full Screen Applications
-I despise full screen *mode* for apps on OS X, but I love giving something the real estate and focus of occupying most/all of the screen . . . so what I am trying at the moment is binding certain apps to their own dedicated spaces and maximizing their windows by default.  i.e. - Slack and VS Code always execute with the window sized to the entire screen, but _not_ in *full screen mode*, in its own space.
-This required some custom plist juggling.
-See [here](prefs/osx/spaces.plist) for what is currently set up.

 ## Super Duper mode
 -- courtesy of [JR](https://github.com/jasonrudolph/keyboard/)